-"Pledges of confidentiality to news sources must be honored at all costs and, therefore, should not be given lightly"
+"Pledges of confidentiality to news sources must be honoured at all costs and, therefore, should not be given lightly".

-The JAB code of ethics also elaborates the use of source and confidentiality in greater detail.
+The JAB code of ethics also elaborates on the use of source and confidentiality in greater details.

-In terms of enforcement the BICMA code of ethics has legal standing, as it is part of the Bhutan Information, Communications and Media Act 2006.
-Any journalists or media houses failing to comply with the code can be considered guilty of an offence and shall be liable for any actions prescribed under the Act or the Bhutan Penal Code.
+In terms of enforcement, the BICMA code of ethics has legal standing, as it is part of the Bhutan Information, Communications and Media Act 2006.
+Any journalist or media house failing to comply with the code can be considered guilty of an offence and shall be liable for any actions prescribed under the Act or the Bhutan Penal Code.

-Whereas for JAB Code of ethics, as the code of ethics has been developed by the journalists themselves, this presents a greater sense of ownership and compliance, however it cannot be legally enforced.
+On the other hand, JAB Code of Ethics, has been developed by the journalists themselves, and it presents a greater sense of ownership and compliance.
+However, it cannot be legally enforced.